Tessa’s Recipe Rundown

 Assemble:

 - Spread half of the blondie batter into the bottom of the prepared pan.
-Scoop and flatten the fudge filling evenly over the dough.
-It doesn’t have to be perfect.
+Using your hands, pick up portions of the fudge filling, flatten with your palms, and top the batter with pieces of the flattened fudge evenly.
 Spread the remaining blondie batter over the fudge evenly to cover completely.

 - Bake for 25 minutes, or until lightly golden on the outside but still fudgy and moist on the inside.
 It’s better to under-bake than over-bake here!
-Let cool completely before cutting.
+Let cool completely before slicing and serving.

 Beyond fudgey deliciousness.
 Like you’ll need a nap after the fact.